arthurlacoste/winegold/README.md

 Does anything possible and create a way to handle conversion cli tools (like [Calibre ebook-convert](ebook-convert), [ImageMagick](https://github.com/ImageMagick/ImageMagick)) into a multi-platform downloadable dependency on the need.

 If you want to convert a kind of file, dependencies are downloaded if you need, and your file is processed.

+Other todo:

+- Working UI for processing files
+- Handle queue:
+  - Add 3 times queue (before, cmd, after)
+  - Add multiples files queue (and set it with "queue")
+- Menu: see all scripts (go to `path.join(app.getPath('userData'), 'script')` folder)
+- Display "process all files" when there is files to proces (better).

 ### Everything is scripting